 We have coolers and freezers at some of our facilities.
 Every effort will be made to accommodate perishable shipments in coolers while waiting recovery.
 However, due to high shipping volumes, limitations of facilities and other variables, we cannot guarantee that your shipment will be refrigerated.
 Perishables should be picked up as quickly as possible upon arrival at destination.
 Any problem or concern must be reported immediately to a representative of the airline.

 Baggage - Alaska Airlines does not assume financial liability for spoilage, thawing or freezing of perishables shipped as baggage in accordance with published tariff regulations.
 Live and Fresh Fish and Seafood is acceptable as checked baggage provided all packaging and labeling requirements are met by the customer.
 Customers also have the option of prebooking as AVIH; however, they would be assessed the higher fare and the shipment would have limited liability due to the perishable nature of the goods.

-Cargo - Alaska Airlines does not assume financial liability for spoilage, thawing or freezing to delay enroute, unless there is clear evidence of mishandling or negligence.
+Cargo - We do not assume financial liability for spoilage, thawing, or freezing to delay en route, unless there is clear evidence of mishandling or negligence.

 - Payments for Seafood Shipments

 We do not accept COD (Cash on Delivery) payments.
 Noncommercial perishable goods must be prepaid.